April 15-16, 2025

 The Undergraduate Poster Session and Creative Exhibition provides undergraduate students the chance to showcase their research or creative activity, to communicate their results to others, and to learn about other areas of research and creative activity.
-Students do not have to be in Undergraduate Research and Creative Activities Experience (UCARE) to present; all undergraduates are welcome.
+Students do not have to be in Undergraduate Creative Activities and Research Experiences (UCARE) program to present; all undergraduates are welcome.
 However, if you are enrolled in UCARE, presenting your research is an expectation.

 Registration